Duane Bastress enters his sixth season at the helm of the Spartan program after being a long time assistant under Hall of Fame coach Tom Kessler.

 York continued to build on their success from the previous season, finishing with 14 wins and the No. 18 team in the country.
 As a team, the Spartans finished eighth of 19 teams at the NCAA Mideast Regional.
 Flynn again won the 133-pound title at regionals, his third consecutive win.
 Warner battled to finish third at regionals, again sending both of them to the NCAA Championships, this time in La-Crosse, Wisconsin.
 Both earned All-American honors, as Flynn finished sixth, and Warner was eighth.

-Bastress had another succesful season in 2017-18 12 regular season wins.
-Bastress helped bring six members of the team to compete in the NCAA championships in Cleveland, Ohio, including national runner-up and now three-time All-American Greg Warner.
+Bastress had another succesful season in 2017-18 with 12 regular season wins.
+Bastress led six members of the team to compete in the NCAA championships in Cleveland, Ohio, including national runner-up and now three-time All-American Greg Warner.
 Warner placed second in the country at 149 pounds.
 Bastress had six members earn NWCA All-Academic honors and the program finished 22nd in the country with a cumulative team GPA of 3.446.

 Bastress won a pair of Division III National Championships in the Green and White, winning the tournament in 2005 and 2006.
 Bastress completed his senior year 40-0 and his three years at York College with a mark of 97-6.
 Including his one year stint at Bloomsburg, Bastress compiled a collegiate record of 114-21.
 He also ended his career with a 65-match winning streak.